Bryan-DelasPenas/Pygame-Chess/README.md

 <br>

 ## Features
-It has valid moves, meaning that only proper chess moves are allowed, ie) pawns can only move foward, bishops moves diagonally.
+It has valid moves, meaning that only proper chess moves are allowed, <br> ie) pawns can only move foward, bishops moves diagonally.<br>

-Includes checks and pins, and check mates.
+Includes checks and pins, and check mates. <br>
-Includes a pawn promotion only makes a pawn into a queen Includes castling
+Includes a pawn promotion only makes a pawn into a queen <br>
+Includes castling
 <br>

 ## Installation
-$ pip install numpy
+$ pip install numpy <br>
-$ pip install pygame
+$ pip install pygame <br>
-These are the only two libaries being used for this program Also download the images directory for the images of each chess piece
+These are the only two libraries being used for this program <br>
+Also download the images directory for the images of each chess piece